 - £50: Regular 50 minute Session

-Counselling Appointments available weekdays, please contact me with your preferences.
+Counselling Appointments available weekdays and evenings, please contact me with your preferences.